ericr6/iexec_workshop/README.md

 such as predictive modelling, classification, decoding, or connectivity analysis.

-The application consists in plotting a statistical maps to measure the brain activity The second plot applies a threeshold to hightlighs the more active area (first plot without threeshold)
+The application consists in plotting a statistical maps to measure the brain activity The second plot applies a threeshold to highligth the most active brain area.

 more details in <https://en.wikipedia.org/wiki/Statistical_parametric_mapping>